nomadcrypto/seededrsa/README.md

 # SeededRSA
 The inspiration for this came from a project I was doing research for.
 In this project I was wanting to use ipfs in combination with orbitdb for a dapp(decentralized application).
 IPFS uses 2048 bit rsa keys for the peerid and orbitdb uses secp256k1 for read/write access in the db.
 In the cryptocurrency community we are used to using bip39 seed phrases to make backing up or restoring a bitcoin(or other cryptocurrency) wallet much easier.
 For my application I wanted an easy way for a user to restore their peerid and secp256k1 keys on another device while avoiding unnecessary overhead(like storing encrypted keys that were previously generated).
 Instead with this a user can simply restore their RSA key using a bip39 phrase when/if needed.

-Most of rsa.js was taken from [https://github.com/travist/jsencrypt/blob/master/src/JSEncryptRSAKey.ts](jsencrypt)/[https://github.com/wwwtyro/cryptico/blob/master/rsa.js](cryptico) which has been in the wild for years.
+Most of rsa.js was taken from [jsencrypt](https://github.com/travist/jsencrypt/blob/master/src/JSEncryptRSAKey.ts)/[cryptico](https://github.com/wwwtyro/cryptico/blob/master/rsa.js) which has been in the wild for years.
 I did research and wasn't able to find any security complaints regarding their implementation of the rsa keys so I felt safe in using that implementation.

-The rng was basically the product of [https://stackoverflow.com/a/47593316/4425082](this comment on stackoverflow) regarding seeded random generators.
+The rng was basically the product of [this comment on stackoverflow](https://stackoverflow.com/a/47593316/4425082) regarding seeded random generators.
 It uses MurmurHash3's hashing function as a seed for the scf32 prng from pactrand.
 Right now it only tests for 8 bit but can be tested for any size that practrand supports.
 It seems to be secure if it starts with a valid bip39 seed.
 I have not tested it without one.
 I will most likely move the RNG into a its own package

 My goal here was to use existing implementations for both rsa and the rng to minimize the risk of me causing a dumbster fire of a situation.
 I still wouldn't trust this until it has been properly tested for randomness.